The Bumblebee Acres Mission

 Ilze, Carissa, and Carissa's own four children moved in 2003 to a bigger farm where they gradually acquired Havanese dogs, Angora goats, a few more llamas, two alpacas, pygora goats, a whole rabbitry of beautiful English Angora bunnies, and, finally, the beloved Cormo and Shetland Sheep.
 In the beginning the farm focused soully on producing naturally grown vegetables vended at the Woodstock, IL Farmer's Market.
 However, the love of crafting and animals slowly began to take over, with Ilze, Carissa, Samantha, and Sarah all creating items from their own fiber farm, ranging from handspun yarns to handmade accessories.

 Nearly 15 years later, Ilze has joined Marta in heaven, and Carissa runs Bumblebee Acres Fiber Farm with the help of her four children- three grown daughters Samantha, Sarah, and Hailianna, and son, Joey.
-Together, we lovingly raise Cormo, Shetland, and Cormo x Shetland sheep, English Angora bunnies, Pygora goats, and LlamaxAlpaca for their fiber (and occassionally we still have a litter of AKC Havanese or Dollface Persian and Himalayan kittens because we adore them).
+Together, we lovingly raise Cormo, Shetland, and Cormo x Shetland sheep, English Angora bunnies, Pygora goats, and LlamaxAlpaca for their fiber.
 We create art from our woolly family members' fleece and responsibly sourced wool- hand spinning yarn, hand dying, and creating handmade pieces of decor and accesories through felt, crochet, knitting, and weaving.

 Meet the Bumblebees!